fossxo/fossxo-gdd/source/technical-design/development-tools.rst

     Enables development aids including the debug environment, FPS counter, and any other utilities that might be useful for debugging.

+..  option:: --test

+    Performs a self-test of the game.
+The result of the test is printed to the console and the exit code indicates pass or fail.
+An example of a self-test would be playing a complete game on each environment while monitoring the logs for warning or error messages. [#selftest]_

-..  option:: --environment <environment>
+..  option:: --environment ENVIRONMENT

-    Forces the game to use a specific environment instead of selecting them at random.
+    Forces the game to use a specific environment instead of selecting environments at random.
 This is useful when creating new environments.

+..  option:: -h, --help

+    Shows the command line help.
+This provides a brief description of the application and lists the available command line options.
+This also lets users know how to find the user manual in case the user is searching for information on how to play the game.

+..  option:: --version

+    Prints the application's version number, license, and copyright information.